Glen Reen

-Glen Reen (born June 9, 1985) is an American professional stock car racing driver who last competed part-time in the NASCAR Xfinity Series, driving the No. 35 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen, and part-time in the ARCA Menards Series, driving the No. 71/73 Chevrolet for KLAS Motorsports.
+Glen Reen (born June 9, 1985) is an American professional stock car racing driver who competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 53/55 Chevrolet Camaro SS/Toyota GR Supra for Joey Gase Motorsports with Scott Osteen, as well as part-time in the ARCA Menards Series, driving the No. 07 for KLAS Motorsports.
 He has also previously competed in the NASCAR Whelen Modified Tour and what is now the ARCA Menards Series East.

 Racing career

 Reen is a longtime competitor in the modified ranks, having previously competed in the NASCAR Whelen Modified Tour from 2008 to 2014, where he won one race in 2011 at Thompson Speedway.
 In 2016, he competed in the NASCAR K&N Pro Series East race at Watkins Glen International for Marsh Racing, where he finished in nineteenth.

 In 2024, Reen made his debut in the NASCAR Xfinity Series at Iowa Speedway, driving the No. 53 Chevrolet for Joey Gase Motorsports, where he finished 38th due to a carburetor issue.
 His debut was originally going to come in the following week's race at New Hampshire Motor Speedway but was moved up a week after the team settled on him as the driver of that car at the last minute (the driver of the No. 53 car had been listed as "TBA" so long that it was still listed on the qualifying order sheet from NASCAR).
 At New Hampshire, Reen would finish 28th driving the team's full-time entry, the No. 35 car.

 In 2025, Reen attempted to qualify for the Xfinity Series at Nashville Superspeedway, once again driving the No. 35 for Joey Gase Motorsports with Scott Osteen, but failed to qualify.
-Several weeks later, it was revealed that Reen will make his debut in the ARCA Menards Series at Lime Rock Park, driving the No. 73 Chevrolet for KLAS Motorsports.
+Several weeks later, it was revealed that Reen would make his debut in the ARCA Menards Series at Lime Rock Park, driving the No. 73 Chevrolet for KLAS Motorsports.